 Taught by an extremely strong team of published writers.

-Our full-time Creative Writing course will help you to bring a novel, book of poems, book of short stories or work of non-fiction as near to publishable quality as possible.
+Our MA in Creative Writing, available full-time and part-time, will help you to bring a novel, book of poems, book of short stories or work of non-fiction as near to publishable quality as possible.
+Full-time students take the course in one year; part-time students in two.

 Working with tutors and other writers on the course, you’ll develop your writing and build up a substantial body of work.
 Weekly workshops are taught by a strong team of published writers, and there are regular visits by literary agents, publishers, magazine editors and broadcasters, as well as other writers.